argoproj/argoproj/community/genai.md

 _Q: Can I close or hide issues or pull requests that are made through LLMs?_

-Yes, as your discretion you may close or hide issues or pull requests that are made through LLMs.
+Yes, at your discretion you may close or hide issues or pull requests that are made through LLMs.
 We ask that you provide a clear explanation for why you are doing so, and -- if possible -- provide guidance on how the contributor can improve their contribution.